scytherswings/Plex-Board/README.md

 3. `source /usr/local/rvm/scripts/rvm`

-3. `rvm install 2.3.3`

 4. `cd /opt` Now at this point, you might have to give your user write permissions to this directory.
 If that is the case run `sudo chmod 755 /opt -R`

 5. `git clone https://github.com/scytherswings/Plex-Board.git`

-6. `rvm use 2.3.3@plexdashboard --create` If you get a message saying something like: `RVM is not a function, selecting rubies with 'rvm use ...' will not work.`
+6. `3. `rvm install 2.3.3; rvm use 2.3.3@plexdashboard --create` If you get a message saying something like: `RVM is not a function, selecting rubies with 'rvm use ...' will not work.`
 Then you'll have to run `/bin/bash --login` or reboot with `sudo reboot`.
 If you get an error saying that the gemset already exists then you can omit `--create`.